Information on this topic:

 The program uniquely blends the power, speed, and agility of boxing with the targeted sculpting and flexibility of Pilates.
 These techniques are also supplemented by the use of weighted gloves, further toning the arms and maximizing cardiovascular health.
 Add to that exhilarating dance moves and you have a muscle-toning, fat-burning workout that will make you feel physically and mentally empowered!

 Drivers will see construction activity ramping up on the San Diego (I-5) Freeway in South Orange County as crews begin work on a $249 million traffic-relief project.

-Beginning Sunday night, from 10 p.m. to 5 a.m., the on- and off-ramps in both directions will be closed at Pacific Coast Highway and Camino Las Ramblas.
+Beginning Sunday, March 9, from 10 p.m. to 5 a.m., the on- and off-ramps in both directions will be closed at Pacific Coast Highway and Camino Las Ramblas.
 Closures to different ramps at different times will occur during the overall work window.
 In addition, a stretch of PCH/Camino Las Ramblas underneath I-5 will be closed in both directions.
 Detours will be in place.